top of page

 2. Participants will be able to identify common perinatal mental health conditions, highlighting the prevalence and impact of mental health conditions during pregnancy and the postpartum period.

-3. Participants will be able to describe how building a multidisciplinary perinatal mental health community improves birth outcomes and infant and early childhood mental health.
+3. Participants will be able to describe how building a multidisciplinary perinatal mental health community improves birth outcomes and early relational health.

 Amaris passionately advocates for healthy, empowered individuals and families, strongly focusing on mental health.
 Holding a Master’s in Community Counseling from Webster University (2012), She currently provides therapy in private practice.
 As a Licensed Professional Therapist Associate, she also serves as the Director of Professional Development for Infant and Early Childhood Mental Health, where they educate professionals and families across South Carolina on early childhood development and the importance of connection.
 Amaris supports the social-emotional growth of young children and maternal and perinatal mental health and provides reflective supervision to staff.
 Additionally, Amaris facilitates curriculums on relational wellness and mental health education, emphasizing intergenerational trauma.
 With years of experience and a deep passion for family and community health, she is confident in their ability to contribute to your organization's mission.